vkyriakakis/imap-client/README.md

  + The dynamic arrays used in certain parts of the program are resized by a fixed quantity when they become full.
 Doubling the size would be more efficient.

- + The program is a mess dependency-wise, some files contain functions that refer to types defined in other files, confusing the reader.